 Montmartre & Sacré-Coeur

 Try a walking tour of the Montmartre district, where artists such as Picasso and Van Gogh worked.
-While in Montmartre, visit the Sacré-Coeur (Sacred Heart).
-This pristine, white-stone church was proposed as a memorial to the soldiers killed in the Franco-Prussian War of 1870, but was not completed until the end of World War I. The church features one of the world's largest mosaics, which depicts Christ with outstretched arms, and a massive 19-ton church bell.
-Sit on the steps outside the church for wonderful views of the city, maybe joining in the singing with other visitors enjoying a relaxing moment, and absorb the Parisienne joie de vivre (joy of life).
+Visit the pristine, white-stone Sacré-Coeur Basilica which features one of the world's largest mosaics, and a massive 19-ton church bell.
+From the steps outside, enjoy wonderful views of the city and immerse yourself in the Parisienne joie de vivre (joy of life).

 Musée d'Orsay, Pompidou Center

-Stroll through centuries of artwork at the Musée d'Orsay, which houses an extensive collection of impressionist masterpieces by Monet, Degas, Renoir, and Cezanne, or drop by the Pompidou Center, an architectural wonder, to view its masterpieces, and maybe afterwards enjoy the street entertainers in front of the building.
+Stroll through centuries of artwork at the Musée d'Orsay, which houses an extensive collection of impressionist masterpieces by Monet, Degas, Renoir, and Cezanne.
+Drop by the Pompidou Center, an architectural wonder, to view the art movements represented such as Fauvism, Cubism, Surrealism and Abstract Expressionism.

 Shakespeare and Company Bookstore

-In the Roaring 20s, the quirky bookstore on the Bohemian Left Bank was the meeting place for some of literature's greats, like Hemingway, Fitzgerald and Joyce to name a few.
+In the Roaring 20s, this quirky bookstore on the Bohemian Left Bank was the meeting place for some of literature's greats, like Hemingway, Fitzgerald and Joyce.
 It continues to serve as a cultural magnet for struggling writers and visitors alike.
-You can cross the river and reach the "Ile de la Cité " to admire the beautiful stained glass windows on the first floor of the Sainte Chapelle.

-Find your favorite bridge, there are thirty seven and they are all different, from plain to gilded and from new to over 400 years old, the special atmosphere they create across the Seine river, helps to make Paris one of the world's most romantic cities.
-Ask your Local Host how to reach beautiful Pont des Arts.
+Find your favorite bridge, there are 37 and they are all different, from plain to gilded and from new to over 400 years old.
+Ask your Local Host how to reach beautiful Pont des Arts, which has become the “Lovers’ Bridge.”

 Markets and Specialties

 Ask your Local Host how to get to the flea market for affordable objets d'art, or visit one of the food markets.
-The French know how to turn food display into an art form.
-See rainbows of fresh fruit and vegetables, soft palettes of bread and colossal wheels of cheese; France has over 400 varieties of cheese!
-And when you're ready for dessert, specialty stores abound-from tarts and pastries to crêpes and pain au chocolat.
-Other specialties to try include onion soup with a fresh baguette, coq au vin (a classic chicken dish), croque-monsieur, quiche Lorraine, escargots, steak-frites and famous French wines and champagne.
+See rainbows of fresh fruit and vegetables, soft palettes of bread and colossal wheels of cheese.
+And when you're ready for dessert, specialty stores abound -- from tarts and pastries to crêpes and pain au chocolat.
+Other specialties include onion soup with a fresh baguette, coq au vin (a classic chicken dish), croque-monsieur, quiche Lorraine, escargots, steak-frites and famous French wines and champagne.

-Shop at haute couture boutiques on the rue du Faubourg Saint Honoré or on Avenue Montaigne, or join a fashion show.
+Shop at haute couture boutiques on the Rue du Faubourg Saint Honoré, or on Avenue Montaigne.
 Use your included specially arranged discounts at the famous Galeries Lafayette, or check out the Printemps department store.
-Perfumes and scarves are classic gifts, as well as French berets, lace, collection dolls and pottery.